 McGinnis Lochridge is a Texas-based firm providing quality legal services for more than 85 years.
 We work with individuals, small and medium businesses, large enterprises and multinational Fortune 500 corporations.
 From our offices in Austin and Houston, we represent clients throughout Texas, the United States and the world.

 Ray Chester is a civil trial lawyer representing clients in high-profile cases all over the United States.
 Practicing in both state and federal courts, he has successfully tried more than 35 cases.
 Ray is Board Certified in both civil trial law and personal injury trial law by the Texas Board of Legal Specialization.
-He has been recognized as a “Top 100 Trial Lawyer” (2012-2014) by the National Trial Lawyers, Martindale-Hubbell as an AV® Preeminent™ rated attorney, and has been selected to the Texas Super Lawyers list, a Thomson Reuters service, (2003-2013).
+He has been recognized as a “Top 100 Trial Lawyer” (2012-2014) by the National Trial Lawyers, Martindale-Hubbell as an AV® Preeminent™ rated attorney, and has been selected to the Texas Super Lawyers list, a Thomson Reuters service, (2003-2013) and selected to be listed in The Best Lawyers in America© (2016) in the field of Plaintiffs Personal Injury Litigation.
 Ray is also the leader of the McGinnis Lochridge Products Liability Group which was named the 2015 Product Liability Litigation Department of the Year by Texas Lawyer.

 Ray’s substantial experience includes multiple representations on BOTOX® victims.
 Most recently, he represented a child who developed severe complications after BOTOX® injections for cerebral palsy.
 On behalf of this young BOTOX® victim, he obtained a jury verdict in November 2014 in federal court in Burlington, Vermont.
 He also acted as lead attorney on behalf of a brain-damaged BOTOX® victim and received a jury verdict in federal court in Richmond, Virginia, in April 2011.
 The case was settled after post-trial motions.
 In another case, Ray acted as lead attorney and received a jury verdict on behalf of a disabled BOTOX® victim in state court in Oklahoma City in May 2010.
 That case was affirmed on appeal.